abenjam2/Med7-Reproduction-DLH/README.md

     d[i] = []
 ```

 Although the model is pretrained, additional training via entity_ruler is done.
+Additional training will be done once access to an additional dataset is granted (https://n2c2.dbmi.hms.harvard.edu/data-sets).
+This dataset will be split into 2 portions, one to train the model further, and another to test the accuracy of the model.
 ```
 ruler = med7.add_pipe("entity_ruler")
 patterns = [{"label": "DRUG", "pattern": "prednsone"},